Shuchismita-Biswas/AML_Project_Fall19/README.md

 ### Performance Accuracy

 This project was able to closely reproduce the results in table 1 of reference [1], pertaining to the performance of image-embedding aided deep CNN based classifiers for the TSC task.
 Hyperparameters used for specific datasets have not been explicitly mentioned in the paper.
-Hence, we
+Hence, we used a trial and error approach to arrive at the hyperparameters mentioned in the previous section.

 <table class="tg">
   <tr>